cmyster/neingag/README.md

-# neingag
+# Neingag

-Using the Your 9GAG data.html file to delete all of your data.
+Using the "Your 9GAG data.html" file to delete all of your data.